craftercms/docs/source/developers/search-elasticsearch.rst

 results based on one or more fields.

 .. note::
-  Elasticsearch offers a give variety of aggregations that can be used depending on the type of the fields in your model or the requirements in the UI to display the data, for detailed information visit the `official documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html>`_
+  Elasticsearch offers a variety of aggregations that can be used depending on the type of the fields in your model or the requirements in the UI to display the data, for detailed information visit the `official documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html>`_